Diagnosed with prostate cancer?

 Androgen deprivation therapy (ADT or hormone therapy) is a mainstay of treatment in the prostate cancer world but it does not come without its side effects.
 A great resource to understand the treatment and deal with the side effects is available at Life on ADT

-Wherever you are, there is a support group and/or a website that can put you in touch with other men in the same position as you.
-See what is available through Prostate Cancer Support Canada
+Wherever you are, there is a Support Group and/or a website that can put you in touch with other men in the same position as you.
+See a list of Support Groups and a national Calendar of Events at Prostate Cancer Support Canada

 The Prostate Cancer Foundation (US) produces an excellent, up-to-date comprehensive guide to prostate cancer and its treatment